sahib/timeq/README.md

   The bigger the log, the bigger the pre-allocation.
 * Sorting into buckets during `Push()` uses binary search for fast sorting.
 * `Shovel()` can move whole bucket directories, if possible.
+* In general, machine empathy was applied to some extent to make the code cache friendly.

 ## FAQ: